 Final 30 days (61–90) — Product — Each one of us will be closely working with a product irrespective if you are a software engineer or a salesperson.
 By the end of 90 days, we should be very well versed with the product which we are working with.

-I joined PayPal a few months ago as a Product Manager and this is how my 30–60–90 days Plan looks like.
+I joined PayPal a few months ago as a Product Manager and this is what my 30–60–90 days Plan looks like.
 Thanks to my managers for helping me set this plan.
 Few of the items may not be relevant and specific to the Product Management role but more or less it might help in giving a good template for other roles.
-The most important thing, don’t forget to do a retro at the end of each Phase to understand, what went well and what could be improved.
+The most important thing is don’t forget to do a retro at the end of each Phase to understand, what went well and what could be improved.